Highpoint2000/webserver-logger/README.md

 - Plugin configuration can be loaded from configPlugin.json file (only Windows systems!)
 - FMDX button became MAPALL and now calls up the map with all logs
 - test was removed from the code
+- Add PI-Code filter to the html log file

 ## Installation notes: